-Gone forever: one of Professor Green’s now deleted tweets I want to use Twitter differently and I want to use it less.
+I want to use Twitter differently and I want to use it less.
 It has become a tic, an uncontrollable impulse.
 I check my Twitter, Facebook, Instagram and email so many times a day that I'm scared to count.

 And I'm not checking the latest situation in the Ukraine.
 Instead, I'm aimlessly, mindlessly, compulsively scrolling through pages of tedious, useless information.
 For every one tweet that is funny or interesting, there's 20 informed by boredom or impulse.
 I need to erase my mind as well as my Twitter feed.

 Twitter isn't the problem.
 Used correctly (step forward Stephen Fry), it's a brilliant platform; it's just that lots of us use it incorrectly.
 We spew forth the mundane.
 We follow people we have no interest in.
 We've allowed it to take away, ironically, our "IRL" ("in real life") experience.
 We're so concerned with documenting our digital persona that we've forgotten to experience reality.
 There's now a generation of kids watching an entire gig through their phone.
 Rather than experiencing the experience, we're Instagramming it.
 Make memories people, not Vine videos.